The Garden Grazer

 October 13, 2022 at 8:41 am

 Hello Anna Marie!
-So thrilled to hear you've been enjoying this recipe.
+So thrilled to hear you're still enjoying this recipe.
 And good to know the freezing & thawing has worked great for you.
 To answer your question, I haven't prepared it a day in advance yet but my best guess is that it would do well.
 I'll be sure to update the recipe if I test this method because it could be very helpful for preparing ahead of time.
-Would love to hear if you give it a go too.
+Would love to hear if you give it a go.
 Thanks so much for sharing your kind and helpful feedback!

 Reply